I’m interested in joining, what do I need to do?

 Existing members will receive an e-mail from England Athletics at the start of April requesting Annual Subs payment, this e-mail contains a link so you can pay securely online.

-For new members, payment is due by cheque or cash when you submit your membership form.
+For new members, payment is due by bank transfer, cheque or cash when you submit your membership form.
 On receipt of your form and payment you will be registered with England Athletics and receive your unique membership number.

 What are the guidelines for Club runs?